A contract for difference (CFD)

 is what’s known as an over the counter (OTC) derivative because you don’t trade it through an exchange (like a share), but through a bank or company who provide CFD trading.

-When you trade a CFD, you agree to exchange the difference between the open and close price of the contract with the market maker.
-The market maker is the bank or CFD trading company you trade through.
+When you trade a CFD, you agree to exchange the difference between the open and close price of the contract with the market maker (the bank or CFD trading company).

-Let’s see what happens when you put a short CFD trade on that goes against you, as explained by FSP Invest’s The Ultimate Contracts for Difference Guide
+Let’s see what happens when you put a long trade on that doesn’t go your way as explained by FSP Invest’s The Ultimate Contracts for Difference Guide.

-Let’s see what happens when you open a short CFD trade…
+This is what happens when you open a long CFD trade…

 On day 1